-To make a thorough project timeline, follow these steps:
+To make a thorough project timeline with a Gantt chart, follow these steps:

 - Write a project scope statement: A scope statement outlines the tasks, milestones and deliverables for the project.
 It’s an essential part of the project management plan and it has all the information you need for your project plan timeline

 - Make a work breakdown structure (WBS): Use this graphic tool to break down the project scope into smaller work packages.
 The WBS allows you to visualize and organize the project’s tasks, milestones and deliverables by hierarchy to establish a chronological order

 - Identify task dependencies: Now that you’ve identified every task required for the project, find out which of those activities are dependent on other tasks to start or end